DanielGorban/ResumeSite/README.md

 4. Pick the source and save.
 5. After waiting for a bit refresh the page.
 6. Click on the **Visit site** button on the GitHub Pages page.

+#### Publishing

 #### Running
 Using a terminal:
-* To run use the following in the teminal while being in the root of the file:
+* To run use the following in the teminal while being in the root of the project:

         pelican -r -l
 Using GitHub: